Embracing AI, Episode 3 | Courts grapple with AI litigation as regulation strives to catch up

 In the third instalment of our Embracing AI podcast series, host Chris Williams explores how litigation is developing in the generative AI space, as regulation strives to catch up with the technology.
 He welcomes three speakers from Clyde and Co's Dispute Resolution Group around the world: Alexandra Lester, Partner in the Middle East, Marc Voses, Partner in New York, and Dr Florian Pötzlberger, Counsel in Munich.

-*This podcast was recorded before the hearing that took plface on 11 July.
+*This podcast was recorded before 11 July.

 This episode kicks off with the key trends relating to Generative AI litigation, before discussing the main legal challenges and risks of using the technology.
 Guests then explore how regulation is evolving to help manage these risks and encourage innovation, concluding with a look at the measures clients should take to avoid facing legal action.